 It can be a little harder to manage.

 It builds relationships with other websites through the creation of content of better quality and access to other websites.
 This relationship building process is called the link building process.

 It’s called off-page because you can’t control what’s going on outside your website.

 When building links, your first concern should be “Who’s linking you?”
 Believe me, you don’t want adult sites linking to your site.

 It is always a good practice to get links from those sites that are within your niche.
 This will tell Google and other search engines that the linked web page is useful and relevant within the niche for other users.

-Linking your website with other popular websites is an easy way to derive the direct traffic to your website.
+Linking your website with other popular websites is an easy way to derive direct traffic to your website.
 You should personally ask the webmasters of well-reputed sites if they will include a link to your website on theirs.
-And yes return him a favor, because you know nothing is free in this world.
-Make sure his/her website should have good reputation because sometimes linking could bring you down and yes buying links will surely get you down when it comes to SEO, so take care of all major aspects before linking.
+And yes, return him a favor, because you know nothing is free in this world.
+Make sure his/her website has a good reputation, because sometimes linking could bring you down, and yes, buying links will surely get you down when it comes to SEO, so take care of all major aspects before linking.

 How to get backlinks

 Broken link building is my favorite link building technique.
 Here, on a broken link checker app, you run a website in your niche, find broken links and then contact the website owner with the specifics and alternatives, which are actually links from your own websites.